Opportunity Classes: General Information

 Opportunity classes also make the creation of opportunities faster and more accurate.
 When a user is creating an opportunity on the Opportunities (CR304000) form and selects an opportunity class in the Summary area (Class ID box), the system fills in the values specified for the class; these default values can be overridden.

 For each opportunity class, you can define a set of attributes that allow users to specify additional information about opportunities within the class.
 An attribute is a characteristic or quality—such as industry, product characteristic, or type of partner commission—that is important to your company but is not already tracked on the Opportunities form.
 When a user selects an opportunity class for a new opportunity, the attributes of this class appear on the Attributes tab of the Opportunities form as additional elements for which the user selects the appropriate values.
-For more information about the use of attributes in MYOB Advanced, see Attributes.
+For more information about the use of attributes in MYOB Acumatica, see Attributes.

-On the General tab of the Customer Management Preferences (CR101000) form (Data Entry Settings section), you can specify the default opportunity class that the system will insert for each opportunity that you create in the system.
-Specifying this default class may be useful if a particular opportunity class is used far more than the others.
+If a particular opportunity class is used far more than the others, you can specify the default opportunity class on the General tab of the Customer Management Preferences (CR101000) form (Data Entry Settings section).
+The system will insert this default class for each opportunity that you create in the system.
 If you select a default opportunity class, when a user creates an opportunity by using the Opportunities form, the system inserts this class into the Class ID box of the Summary area, and inserts the default settings associated with the opportunity class.
-If the user changes the default opportunity class, the system inserts the default settings specified for the newly selected class.

 Opportunity Stages